 Ever wondered when the first mobile phone was invented?
 How about where people went for their holidays before airplanes were built?
 Step back in time over the next two terms as we journey back to a time when televisions only had one channel and computers were a thing of science fiction.
 During Terms 3 and 4, each week will be the coming of a new decade, starting from the roaring 1920s right up to the 1990s.
 In particular, we will be focusing on what people did for leisure and entertainment.
 Children will have the opportunity to learn about different fashion trends, how wartime rationing affected what we ate, and how Herne Bay has developed over the past century.
 Children will experience popular music of each decade through their PE topic, The Evolution of Dance, and also during their Science topic, Sound.
 Year 4 are very lucky to have the opportunity to go to Forest School, which will be taking place every Thursday for 4JW and 4LS in Term 3, 4HO and 4JN in Term 4.

-Have you ever wondered what it would have been like to have lived in Ancient Egypt or The Shang Dynasty of Ancient China?
-The children in year 4 are looking at people who did!
+Have you ever wondered what it would have been like to have lived in an Ancient time surrounded by some of the great wonders of the world?
+The children in Year 4 are looking at people who did!

-Next term, we will be exploring Ancient Egypt and discovering more about the water cycle and how this was so significant to the Ancient Egyptians and their relationship with the River Nile.
-We will be learning how the Ancient Egyptians preserved their dead through mummification and we might even have a go at mummifying fish!
+Next term, we will be exploring Ancient Egypt and Ancient Rome, discovering more about the water cycle and how this was so significant to the Ancient Egyptians and their relationship with the River Nile.
+We will become gladiators about to fight in the Colosseum in Rome and discover how such a beautiful construction was created.
+We will be learning how the Ancient Egyptians preserved their dead through mummification and we might even have a go at mummifying an orange!
 Will they survive 4000 years or will they rot over the holidays?
 Watch this space!